ISSUE 03

 EMANUEL

-So I had a list for a day and I would just go out and try to hit these three, four stores.
+So I had a list for each day and I would just go out and try to hit these three, four stores.
 And I built in the potential that one or two of them would say no or would be closed or whatever.
 And actually a lot of the places that I had on my list had closed permanently—so I would go drive to like a barbershop and they would be gone.
 And then I’d find out later that that person died from COVID, you know?
 So it was just crazy working through that period of time.

 KENNY